JakobBD/pounce/doc/README.md

 ```
 make
 ```
-Alternatively, it can be displayed with some limitations in GitHub.
+Alternatively, it can be displayed in GitHub (with some limitations).

 ## Contents